junescs/MOOC-codes/README.md

-# Hello there, here are where I store some of my coding practices exercised when taking MOOC.
+# Hello there, here is where I store some of my coding practices exercised when taking MOOC.